google/badwolf/docs/storage_abstraction_layer.md

 The goal of these interfaces is to allow writing specialized drivers for different storage backends.
 For instance, BadWolf provides a simple memory based implementation of this interfaces in the ```storage/memory``` package.
-All relevand interface definintions can be found in the the [storage.go](../storage/storage.go) file of the ```storage``` package.
+All relevant interface definitions can be found in the [storage.go](../storage/storage.go) file of the ```storage``` package.
 Also
 ```storage/memory``` package provides a volatile memory-only implementation
 of both ```storage.Store``` and ```storage.Graph``` interfaces.